 Recommended program: GoEco’s Private Island Marine Conservation Experience

 One of our favourite volunteering opportunities can be found on a private island in Belize.
 With GoEco’s Private Marine Experience program, volunteers can enjoy a completely private, beautiful island on the Belize Barrier Reef.
 The island is just an acre and a half in size, 25 miles off the mainland, with beautiful stone cabanas for living quarters right on the sand.
 And let’s not forget that nothing surrounds this island except for warm, turquoise waters!
 Oh, and the meals are vacation-quality, including fresh fish, lobster and tropical fruit such as coconut.
 There are plenty of perks to being a volunteer in Belize!
+From: £960 / 7-28 Days Travel to a private Belizean island to contribute to marine conservation, specifically the conservation of the Belizean Barrier Reef.

 Both certified divers and non-divers are welcome to join, and PADI Open Water as well as Advanced courses are available on the island.
 This marine conservation programs works closely with the Belize Fisheries Department, and is a leader in conservation in Belize.
 Volunteers will take part in survey dives, monitor the health status of the coral reef, photograph whale sharks and even take part in the removal of an invasive species that is currently threatening indigenous marine life.